apache/nuttx/configs/qemu-i486/README.txt

   not produce ELF final binaries but, rather, DOS MZ executables (i.e., .exe files).
 Those cannot be used with QEMU.

+    NOTE: It has also been reported to me that with a certain Ubuntu virtual installation, the native x86 did not build correct i486 code.
+Other installations of the same vintage do not have such issues.
+However, there is always a possibility that any GCC release will be incompatible with i486.
+That fallback used by this person in this particular case was to use the Buildroot i486 cross-development tool described below.
+I suspect that this was not necessary, but it was a simple work-around that allowed that person to build a work-able system.

-  The file */setenv.sh should be modified to point to the correct path to the GCC toolchain (if different from the default in your PATH variable).
+  In any event, the file */setenv.sh should be modified to point to the correct path to the GCC toolchain (if different from the default in your PATH variable).

 Cygwin Buildroot Toolchain
 --------------------------